Theater and Dance

 - A minimum of three-fifths of the specific course and credit requirements for the minor must be completed in the on-campus program of the college.

-What are the types of OCS programs recommended by the Theatre and Dance department?
+What are the types of OCS programs recommended by the Theater and Dance department?

-- Programs that offer conservatory-style training in the theatre
+- Programs that offer conservatory-style training in the theater

 - Programs that offer opportunities to study alongside host-country students

-- Programs that offer internships related to theatre
+- Programs that offer internships related to theater

-Which Partner Programs are recommended by the Theatre and Dance department?
+Which Partner Programs are recommended by the Theater and Dance department?